London Bees

 London Bees is an English women's football club affiliated with Barnet F.C.
-They play in the FA Women's National League South.
-The club has been in existence under several names since 1975, originally being called District Line Ladies F.C..
+They play in the FA Women's National League Division One South East, the fourth tier of the English women's football pyramid.
+The club has been in existence under several names since 1975, originally being called District Line Ladies F.C.
 The team were re-branded as London Bees after joining the new WSL 2 for the 2014 season.
 The club have a first team and a youth academy; both train and play at the Hive Stadium.

 History

 The club began in 1975 as District Line Ladies FC, then merged with Wembley FC in 1993 to become Wembley Ladies FC.
+In 1996 Wembley won the League Cup by defeating Doncaster Belles.
+In 1997 Wembley reached the FA Women's Cup final after defeating Arsenal in the semi-final.
+However they were unable to beat Millwall Lionesses and lost 1-0 at the Boleyn Ground.
 In 1997 the club moved to play at Hanwell Town FC but kept the Wembley Ladies name.
 In 1998, the club became affiliated with Barnet FC, amalgamating with the existing Barnet Ladies FC from the Greater London League to form Barnet FC Ladies.

 In March 2010 Barnet F.C.
 Ladies were announced as an unsuccessful bidder for the FA Women's Super League.
 In 2013, they were successful in their bid to join the WSL under their new name of London Bees for the 2014 season.

 In the 2016 FA WSL summer season, London Bees became the first WSL 2 club to reach the semi-finals of the FA WSL Cup, after notable wins against Chelsea Ladies on penalties and Sheffield Ladies in their quarter-final fixture.
 They were later defeated in the semi-final by Birmingham City Ladies.

 In the 2020–21 season, London Bees finished bottom of the Championship and were relegated to the third tier of English women's football.

+In the 2024–2025 season, London Bees finished fourth in the FA Women's National League Division One South East, the fourth tier of English women's football.